Buttons shouldn't have a hand cursor

-It’s no accident that browsers don’t give buttons (and other elements) a hand cursor — it’s because they’re not meant to.
-Take a look at the following screenshot:
+It’s no accident that browsers don’t give buttons (and other elements) a pointer cursor—it’s because they’re not meant to.
+See this screenshot:

-Almost every element is interactive and clickable — the menu, the tabs, the whitespace, the browser buttons, the bookmark bar and Google’s search box — but, none of them have a hand cursor.
+Almost every element is interactive and clickable—the menu, the tabs, the whitespace, the browser buttons, the bookmark bar and Google’s search box—none of them have a pointer cursor.

-There are more interactive and clickable elements not shown above — select menus, sliders, checkboxes, radios, labels, images, empty space (e.g right click — view source) and text — again, none of them have a hand cursor.
+There are interactive elements not shown above: select menus, sliders, checkboxes, radios, labels, images, empty space (e.g right click—view source) and text—again, none of them have the pointer cursor.

-The same goes for any computer you’ve ever used.
+The same applies for the operating system.
 You can tap, drag, select, press, left click and right click on a plethora of different elements including buttons.
-However, buttons are not afforded by a hand cursor displaying on hover.
+But, buttons are not signified by the cursor changing to a pointer on hover.

-Affordance is provided by the way something looks regardless of the cursor.
+Perceived affordance is signified by the way something looks regardless of the cursor.
 Remember, the cursor is only available when hovering with a pointing device such as a mouse.

 What the authorities say